vmware-archive/transport-go/plank/README.md

 ## Hello world
 ### How to build Plank
-First things first, you'll need the latest Golang version.
-Plank was first written in Golang 1.13 and it still works with it, but it's advised to use the latest Golang (especially 1.16 and forward) because of some nice new packages such as `embed` that we may later employ as part of Plank codebase.
-Once you have the latest Golang ready, follow the commands below:
+First things first, you'll need Golang SDK of at least version 1.16 because it uses a built-in package that was added as of 1.16.
+Once you made sure your Golang version is at least 1.16, follow the commands below:

 ```bash
 # get all dependencies